takacsdotattila/bloxxon-angular-asp-net-core-5/readme.md

 When the backend is server from a different port (e.g. using IIS Express) then check the angular app's environment.ts to update the port.

+## Manual API test

+There is 2 postman json file in the root which you can import to postman and test the api manually wihtout clicking on ui:

+- Billing-Api-Demo.postman_collection.json
+- Billing-Api-Demo.postman_environment.json